spicypineapple1200/FCC-Certifications/README.md

 *Scientific Computing with Python	(In Progress)*

+Data Analysis with Python

+Machine Learning with Python

+College Algebra with Python

 ****

 #### Every certification is completed without the use of AI tools such as chatGPT, claude, etc.